Have a question? Check here.

 Q: Will you read/edit/critique my book for me?

 A: I am a working writer and editor.
 When I'm not doing copious amounts of research, assembling/revising article pitches, or writing my fiction, I have editorial clients that I work with.
 Professionally, these commitments all come first.
-I am more than happy to talk to you about getting on my editorial schedule but standard fees will apply.
+If I am available for new clients, I am more than happy to talk to you about getting on my editorial schedule but standard fees will apply.
 Do not bring me your manuscript at a convention, or send it to me.
 A, that puts me in an untenable ethical situation, and B, just don't.

 Q: Who would you want to play [insert character here] in a movie?

 A: I have mixed feelings of sharing this publicly.
 I don't mind letting you in on that, but I know there are some people that are very attached to their own images of a character.
 So tell ya what.
-If you're interested in knowing how I see my characters, seeing some of the inspirations for my work or pictures of places from the books, check out my Pinterest, and my Patreon.
+If you're interested in knowing how I see my characters, seeing some of the inspirations for my work or pictures of places from the books, check out my Pinterest.
 Also?
 There's a ton of Tom Hiddleston and Benedict Cumberbatch there.
 Just sayin'.